joaquinOnSoft/OTTeamSiteDCRRetriever/README.md

 </Properties>
 ```

-Having in mind the expected outpur of our query, we can set the `Appearance` of our component:
+Having in mind the expected output of our query, we can set the `Appearance` of our component:

 ```xslt
 <!DOCTYPE html-entities SYSTEM "http://www.interwoven.com/livesite/xsl/xsl-html.dtd">